Woodcreeper

 The woodcreepers (Dendrocolaptinae) comprise a subfamily of suboscine passerine birds endemic to the Neotropics.
 They have traditionally been considered a distinct family Dendrocolaptidae, but most authorities now place them as a subfamily of the ovenbirds (Furnariidae).
-They superficially resemble the Old World treecreepers, but they are unrelated and the similarities are due to convergent evolution.
-The subfamily contains 63 species in 16 genera.
+They superficially resemble the Old World treecreepers, but they are only distantly related and the similarities are due to convergent evolution.
+The subfamily contains 60 species in 16 genera.

 Woodcreepers range from 14 to 35 cm in length.
 Generally brownish birds, the true woodcreepers maintain an upright vertical posture, supported by their specialized stiff tails.

 They feed mainly on insects taken from tree trunks.
-However, woodcreepers often form part of the core group at the centre of flocks attending army ant swarms.
+Some woodcreepers often form part of the core group at the centre of flocks attending army ant swarms.
 Woodcreepers are arboreal cavity-nesting birds; two or three white eggs are laid and incubated for about 15 to 21 days.

 These birds can be difficult to identify in that they tend to have similar brown upperparts, and the more distinctive underparts are hard to see on a bird pressed against a trunk in deep forest shade.
 The bill shape, extend/shape of spots/streaks, and call are useful aids to determining species.